ShivamSharma8168/CICD_Portfolio_Readme/Readme.md

     - Budget and Alarms:
       Setted up budget and alarms on AWS so that I can avoid charges and remain within the free-tier.

+    - Lambda function:
+      Python is used to to create a lambda function using boto3, lambda function is triggered by cloudwatch to stop the running EC2 instance after sending email notification.

     - Backup:
      As Jenkins is locally installed, I used a script that backups my jobs and important files to drive.